Xavier Vendrell

-Xavier Vendrell i Segura (born 15 October 1966, in San Juan Despí, Spain) is a Spanish entrepreneur.
-He presides over the Colombo-Catalan Chamber of Commerce and he is the chief executive officer of two entrepreneur groups Barcelona Export Group and Biomek Group.

-Social demograt politician, after more than twenty years dedicated to politics on the Esquerra Republicana de Catalunya party, nowadays he is focused on the entrepreneur world and he does not hold any political responsibility.
+Xavier Vendrell i Segura (born 15 October 1966) is a Spanish entrepreneur.
+He presides over the Colombo-Catalan Chamber of Commerce and is chief executive officer of Barcelona Export Group and Biomek Group.
+He is a social democrat politician, and spent more than twenty years dedicated to politics on the Esquerra Republicana de Catalunya party.
+After politics he focused on business.